Jerrold Post

 Jerrold Morton Post (February 8, 1934 – November 22, 2020) was an American psychiatrist and author.
-He was an analyst for the Central Intelligence Agency (C.I.A.) and the founder of the Center for the Analysis of Personality and Political Behavior.
-Post created a number of "psychobiographies" on notable individuals during his tenure at the C.I.A. and is credited in some sources as inventing the field of political psychology.
+He was an analyst for the Central Intelligence Agency (CIA) and the founder of the Center for the Analysis of Personality and Political Behavior.
+Post created a number of "psychobiographies" on notable individuals during his tenure at the CIA and is credited in some sources as inventing the field of political psychology.

 Biography

 Early life and education

 Jerrold Morton Post was born on February 8, 1934, in New Haven, Connecticut.
 His mother was Lillian (Chaikind) Post, the bookkeeper at a shoe store, and his father was Jacob Post, a seller of movie reels to local theaters.
 Post worked his way through Yale University, from which he received his undergraduate degree in 1956.
 He received his M.D. degree in 1960, also from Yale.
 He completed a two-year residency at Harvard Medical School that was followed by a two-year fellowship at St. Elizabeth's psychiatric hospital in Washington, D.C.